 The event began with a questionnaire session dominated by one of the primary issues facing Westford: the current expected $2.4 million shortfall for Fiscal Year 2014.

-Town Manager Jodi Ross began by referencing a local voices column recently sent to the Westford Patch and using it to build upon strides the town has made to make up the upcoming budget deficit and help solve the Fiscal Year 2013 shortfall
+Town Manager Jodi Ross began by and using it to build upon strides the town has made to make up the upcoming budget deficit and help solve the Fiscal Year 2013 shortfall

 These efforts such as getting 11 out of 12 town unions to forego a cost of living adjustment (COLA) increase for Fiscal Year 2013, something she stated had not been done for 31 years in Westford, and a directive from the Selectmen to engage in multi-year fiscal planning forecasts moving forward.